-- Where do they primarily do their big decision research?
+- Where do they primarily do big decision research?

 - Who are their trusted sources for information?
 (Try to mimic style and tone!)

 - Are they the ultimate decision maker?
 (Consider what supporting data you may need if a decision is cross-departmental).

 Rarely can a white paper have more than two audiences.
 Even with two, they must be reasonably connected.
-Otherwise, the paper has to do too much to meet demands of distinct readers.
-This leaves it either too weak, or too long.
+Otherwise, the paper has to do too much to meet the demands of distinct readers.
+This leaves it too weak or too long.

-However, once the target is defined, the white paper writing and planning process is smoother.
-Writers, editors, designers and marketers are on the same page about what is being written, for whom and why.
+However, once you define the target, the white paper writing and planning process is smoother.
+Writers, editors, designers and marketers agree about what is being written, for whom and why.